I would like a family member to access your Adult Residential Services at St Elizabeth’s. What do I need to do next?

 What opportunities do adults have while living at St Elizabeth’s?

-Residents have a wide range of opportunities day to day, and are encouraged to put forward new ideas in regular house meetings facilitated by staff.
+When an individual comes to live here, a lot of work is carried out regarding their needs, wishes and aspirations.
+These are encapsulated in their individualised support plan.
+They will have access to a wide range of opportunities day to day, and are encouraged to put forward new ideas in regular house meetings facilitated by staff.
 There is a fleet of vehicles available to the bungalows so residents can access the community, and a number of different activities that take part in the bungalows during the day and evening.

 How does cleaning, washing, groceries work on the bungalows?

-St Elizabeth’s want to encourage independence as much as possible, as well as encouraging residents to build a sense of community.
+St Elizabeth’s want to encourage independence as much as possible, as well as encouraging residents to build a sense of home.
 Staff support residents to clean and manage their own bedrooms, and support residents in going to the shops or online shopping for groceries.
 Big items of washing are sometimes sent to our on-site laundry room, but items of clothing are washed on the bungalows by the residents, with support from staff.
-Residents sometimes choose to cook and eat together of an evening, but some choose to eat at a different time and by themselves.
+Residents sometimes choose to cook and eat together at mealtimes, but some choose to eat at a different time and by themselves.
 Residents are supported to do whatever makes them most happy and comfortable.

 Can residents decorate their own room?